The Corporate Tax Planning Law Review: Ireland

 Relief or credit for foreign taxes

-With regard to capital gains tax, Ireland allows a unilateral credit for tax paid on foreign capital gains in a country with which Ireland has a tax treaty but that treaty does not cover taxes on capital gains because it was agreed before the introduction of capital gains tax in Ireland.
+With regard to CGT, Ireland allows a unilateral credit for tax paid on foreign capital gains in a country with which Ireland has a tax treaty but that treaty does not cover taxes on capital gains because it was agreed before the introduction of CGT in Ireland.

 Ireland operates an exit tax applicable at a rate of 12.5 per cent on any unrealised gains arising where a company migrates or transfers assets offshore, such that they are beyond the reach of Irish taxation.
 There are some exemptions provided for in the legislation, including where a migrating company continues to carry on a trade in Ireland with those assets.